 Your accommodation on Skye

 Built as a 19th century hunting lodge, your characterful locally-owned hotel blends period features with contemporary style.
-Add grand location and delicious, locally-sourced food.
+Locally-sourced food and a grand location make this a wonderful stop.
 Dinner is included on both nights of your stay here.

 Day five – Skye’s the limit